stevencumming/customercounter/README.md

 	- All images are vectors, all amount to about 12KB
 	- I'm more concerned about the MySQL qps (queries per second)
-		- on a dedicated machine with enough RAM and CPU it should be easily able to sustain >2000 qps (I hope)
+		- on a dedicated machine with enough RAM and CPU it should be easily able to sustain the traffic
 		- The fetch interval can be extended to ease congestion
 	- Scalability: Using MySQL and PHP scripts updating hundreds of times every second (worst case, if all stores used this) is unchartered territory for me as a developer.
 I'd be looking for other opinions and tips for optimization.
+From the research I've done, it does seem like the current implementation should work without issue.

 ### QUESTIONS / ANSWERS
 - What devices can this run on?
 	- I've tested it on Apple ios devices throughout development
+	- I've done some testing with BrowserStack, android looks fine too.
 	- Any device with a reasonably up-to-date web browser (almost all of them) should work fine.
 	- Scaling might be an issue on some older / uncommon devices